nervosnetwork/ckb/rpc/README.md

 #### Fields

-`Script` is a JSON object with following fields.
+`Script` is a JSON object with the following fields.

 *   `code_hash`: [`H256`](#type-h256) - The hash used to match the script code.